The Hay River Ski Club and biathlon facility is laid out around a cozy clubhouse nestled in the midst of a forest of

 A devastating fire in the winter of 1991 completely destroyed the Hay River Golf & Ski Club.
 Formidable leadership in the Hay River Community at this time came from the Hay River Elks under president Gary Hoffman, the Hay River Ski Club represented by Pat Bobinski and Rick Holmes, the Hay River Community Recreation Board, presided over by Dave MacDonald, and the Hay River Golf Club under president Rick Babkirk.

 This team and its members used their energies to rebuild the facility.
 With support from the Territorial government and the local representative, John Pollard, core resources were made available.
 The new facility celebrates the energy and vision of golfers, skiers, biathletes, and the community of Hay River at large.

 There is, at present, a magnificent log golf clubhouse with outstanding facilities.
 The ski club building with the recently added waxing room is ideal for families, racers, and touring ski enthusiasts.
 For big ski events, such as the annual Ptub Race, both buildings open wide to capacity crowds.

 Pat Bobinski was the guiding force for many years, coaching, trail preparation, trail grooming, and race coordinating.
-Pat past away July 30, 2017 at the age of 77.
+Pat passed away July 30, 2017 at the age of 77.